Saturday 21 February 1942

 |A Luftwaffe reconnaissance photo of Sevastopol, Crimea, taken on 21 February 1942.
 The arrow points to a Soviet Navy torpedo depot.
 The Red Army continues to hold Sevastopol, though it is surrounded on its landward approaches by General Manstein's 11th Army (Federal Archive Bild 168-278-017).|

 European Air Operations: The British learn that heavy cruiser Prinz Eugen has moved to a fjord near Trondheim, so during the day they send 15 bombers (6 Halifax, 5 Manchester, and 4 Stirling bombers) to attack Norwegian airfields.
-This is to prepare for a Fleet Air Arm raid by aircraft carrier HMS Victorious on Prinz Eugen.
+This is to prepare for a Fleet Air Arm raid by the aircraft carrier HMS Victorious on Prinz Eugen.
 However, the weather is poor and little is accomplished.
 The British lose one Manchester.

 |Circe Shell, sunk on 21 February 1942.|